Skip to main content

 • Completed TSA Agreement

-• Not required as is the same as the original
+• It is not required as it is the same as the original

-• *If negotiated: Detailed budget will be required
+• *If negotiated: A detailed budget will be required

 HANDLING

-SPARCS will further handle all TSA-related actions, including securing a fully executed agreement.
-The department will then be notified by the college or SPARCS office so that they may initiate the invoice to the sponsor for payment.
+SPARCS will handle all TSA-related actions, including securing a fully executed agreement.
+The college or SPARCS office will then notify the department so it can initiate the invoice for payment to the sponsor.

-NOTE: For actions after a TSA has already been executed, such as a revision or no-cost extension (NCE), then a PINS is not required.
+NOTE: A PINS (or PD) is not required for actions after a TSA has been executed, such as a revision or no-cost extension (NCE).
 Please email Gerardo Granillo (cc: Pat Hayes) with the following information:

 NCE: Modification form only

-When a Principal Investigator of NC State desires to invite a scientist to perform research at NC State, then this agreement would be used.
+When a Principal Investigator at NC State wishes to invite a scientist to conduct research at NC State, this agreement would be used.
 This agreement can be executed with or without funding.
-If the sponsor will be funding NC State to host the scientist, then this action must be submitted through the University’s internal system: PINS.
-(For Visiting Scientist Agreements that are not funded, then further information can be found HERE
+If the sponsor will fund NC State to host the scientist, this action must be submitted through the University’s internal system, PINS (or PD).

 STEP ONE Department/unit administrator (or host PI) submits a Visiting Scholar Questionnaire

-STEP TWO Questionnaire is received by Export Control Office who reviews and provides clearance approval.
+STEP TWO Questionnaire is received by the Export Control Office, which reviews and provides clearance approval.

-STEP THREE Export Control Office forwards request to the Office of Research and Innovation (ORI).
+STEP THREE: Export Control Office forwards requests to the Office of Research and Innovation (ORI).

 STEP FOUR ORI informs the original requesting department/unit administrator of approval.

-STEP FIVE Department/unit must complete the Visiting Scientist Agreement prior to the visitor’s first day on campus.
+STEP FIVE Department/unit must complete the Visiting Researcher Agreement before the visitor’s first day on campus.
 The visiting scientist occasionally aids the administrator if more information is needed.

 STEP SIX Secure all required signatures on the VSA from the visitor, visitor’s employer (if applicable), host scientist at NC State, and host scientist’s Department Head